bondy-io/bondy/doc/guides/configuration/load_regulation_and_rate_limiting.md

 - `bondy_wamp_dropped_total{reason="shed"}` — messages dropped to preserve
   flow ordering, labelled by family.
 This is data loss by design, and it is the signal that a flow is producing faster than its destination consumes.
-- `bondy_rate_limited_total{class}` — denials per class.
-Read alongside the
-  node's load: denials on a healthy node point at one misbehaving source, while denials across every class at once usually mean the limits are simply too tight for your topology.
+- `bondy_rate_limited_total{class, scope}` — denials per class and scope.
+The `scope` label names the budget that refused — `node`, `listener`, `realm` (one hot caller) or `realm_total` (a tenant quota exhausted).
+Read alongside the node's load: denials on a healthy node point at one misbehaving source, while denials across every class at once usually mean the limits are simply too tight for your topology.
 - Run queue length, from the load monitor.
 This is the input to everything above, and the leading indicator — it rises before the refusals start.

 A node that never refuses anything is not necessarily healthy; it may simply have every regulator switched off.
-Rate limiting in particular is off by default, and the message class needs a second opt-in.
+Rate limiting in particular ships with no budget enabled at any scope, and the node-scope message class needs a second opt-in.

 ## Choosing values